Verite Film Festival (Kashmir)

 Verite Film Festival is an annual film festival of Kashmiri cinema held in Awantipora, Jammu and Kashmir, India.

 History

-Its first edition (2011) was organized by Parallel Post – an e-magazine in collaboration with Islamic University of Science & Technology (IUST), Awantipora and was held annually thereafter.
+Its first edition (2011) was organized by Parallel Post in collaboration with Islamic University of Science & Technology (IUST), Awantipora and was held annually thereafter.
 It was the first National Students Film festival in Kashmir.
 The festival is aimed to explore the budding talent among the students in the field of film making.
 Twenty-two films were screened in the first edition of the film festival dealing with various ‘hard-hitting and pressing issues’ such as livelihood issues, loss of tradition and heritage, conflict and its various facets of presentation, drug abuse etc.

 Aim of the festival

 The objective of organizing this Film festival is to groom the potential of the young documentary film makers across the country and particularly from the Kashmir valley.
 Moreover, the festival will provide a launch pad for Kashmiri discourse whereby the upcoming student film makers will meet and interact with the established film makers and students throughout the country.